mlopes/marco-lopes.com/articles/_posts/2019/2019-06-21-Abstracting-Over-Effect-Types.md

 is used by declaring it like this `MyType[A: MyTypeClasss]`.
 And now, we know that `A` supports whatever functionality `MyTypeClass` provides.
-So `A` is less polymorphic that the `A` in `Option`, but it also means that by making it less polymorphic, there's more we know about it and more we can do with it.
+So `A` is less polymorphic that the `A` in `Option`, but it also means that by making it less polymorphic, there's more we know about it and more we can do with it [^3].

 We've talked before about how type constructors are functions, and that some types have kind `* -> *`, also known as higher kinded types. `IO` is one such type